elpatron68/lc-lcs-upload/README.md

 - Drag and drop via desktop shortcut
 - Define parameters like router address, username, password as comments in the script file or as environment variables.
     - Usage without any user interaction
-    - Batch jobs for many routers
+    - Batch jobs for processing many routers
-- Full command line interface
+- Full featured command line interface
-- Downloads LCF router configuration (*.lcf) as backup before uploading a script
+- Optional: Download LCF router configuration (*.lcf) as backup before uploading a script

 ## Installation